 If it’s a match, particularly one with a manager, then name the match.

 - I was reviewing your tree “smith_family_tree_2017” on Ancestry.

 - I have a DNA match with K.W. on Ancestry.

 - I’m interested in a document attached to Edward Gorman (1820-1895) in your tree “smith_family_tree_2017” on Ancestry.

 Note that I’m also specifying the DNA test company.
 This may seem pointless, as the messaging system will be labelled as Ancestry.

 But the recipient may have DNA kits on several test websites that forward messages to a single email account.
 Make it easy for your target.

 The Message Body

 Remember – people can be sensitive to any notion that you are challenging their facts.
-Or, in the case of verbal history, that you’re challenging their granny!
 So something like this should avoid hackles (this one worked for me):